Medical Coding Training & Education

 Before you choose a medical coding program, do your homework.
 Look for training features you consider important and, above all, compare certification pass rates.
 How many graduates successfully attain their CPC?

 Employers look for an AAPC credential because it demonstrates mastery of the skills they depend on.
 And at AAPC, the majority of our students pass their certification exam and earn the right to append “CPC” to their name.
-In 2019, according to our latest survey, 85% of these newly certified professional coders went on to secure gainful employment.
+More than 95% of these newly certified professional coders go on to secure gainful employment, according to our recent survey.

 Your job awaits.
 Despite economic fluctuations impacting unemployment rates for most professions, the need for certified coding professionals will continue to climb.
 The U.S. Census Bureau estimate 78.0 million people age 65 and over will increase 55% by 2030.
 Given the rise in chronic conditions prevalent among this population, the Association of American Medical Colleges (AAMC) anticipates a shortfall of nearly 105,000 physicians by 2030.
 This shortage extends to medical coders and billing specialists who support hospitals and physician-based practices.